SPORT / MISCELLANY

 Sanya Mayor Chen Xi introduces the mascot of the Asian Beach Games at a press conference on January 12, 2026 in Beijing.
 Photo: VCG

-Li Jing, vice chairman of the Asian Beach Games organizing committee and deputy director of the General Administration of Sport of China, said the Sanya Games will be China's second time hosting the Asian Beach Games, following Haiyang in East China's Shandong Province in 2012.
+Li Jing, vice chairman of the Asian Beach Games organizing committee and deputy director of the General Administration of Sport of China, said the Sanya Games will be the second time China has hosted the Asian Beach Games, following Haiyang in East China's Shandong Province in 2012.

 "The Asian Beach Games is the highest-level beach sports event in Asia," Li said.
 "Successfully hosting the Sanya Asian Beach Games is of great significance for comprehensively showcasing new achievements in Chinese modernization, new progress in building a strong sports nation, and new outcomes of the Hainan Free Trade Port."